pusher/pusher-websocket-java/README.md

 ### Presence channels

 [Presence channels](https://pusher.com/docs/channels/using_channels/presence-channels) are private channels which provide additional events exposing who is currently subscribed to the channel.
-Since they extend private channels they also need to be authenticated (see [authenticating channel subscriptions](https://pusher.com/docs/channels/server_api/authenticating-users)).
+Since they extend private channels they also need to be authorized (see [authorizing channel subscriptions](https://pusher.com/docs/channels/server_api/authorizing-users)).

 Presence channels can be subscribed to as follows: